Common Table Expressions (CTEs)

 Performance Considerations

-- CTEs are evaluated once and their results are stored in columnar format for optimal memory usage
+- CTEs are evaluated once and their results are stored efficiently in memory

-- Aggregate operations (COUNT, SUM, AVG, MIN, MAX) run directly on columnar data for better performance
+- Aggregate operations (COUNT, SUM, AVG, MIN, MAX) are optimized for performance

-- For large datasets, CTEs actually provide better performance than subqueries due to single materialization
+- For large datasets, CTEs provide better performance than repeated subqueries due to single materialization

-- The query optimizer automatically uses columnar operations when possible
+- The query optimizer automatically applies optimizations when possible

 Best Practices